microsoft/studentambassadors/Bug-Bash/README.md

 ## How do I get started?📄 Provide us feedback on Cognitive Services for a chance to win a Microsoft backpack or pencil pouch!
 Right now we're focusing on collecting feedback on [Cognitive Services](https://learn.microsoft.com/azure/cognitive-services/what-are-cognitive-services) - cloud-based artificial intelligence (AI) services that help developers build cognitive intelligence into applications without having direct AI or data science skills or knowledge!

-**[Build a quick end-to-end project with Cognitive Services](https://aka.ms/SABugBashCollection) by completing the modules and reviewing the guides in the Learn Collection.** While completing, find as many "bugs" as you can (What do you like/dislike about using Cognitive Services?
+**[Build a quick end-to-end project with Cognitive Services](https://aka.ms/SABugBashCollection) by completing the modules and reviewing the guides in the Learn Collection.** While completing, find as many "bugs" as you can - "bugs" can be an actual defect OR a feature enhancement.
+What do you like/dislike about using Cognitive Services?
 What's confusing?
-What errors/issues do you see?)
+What errors/issues do you see?

 **[Create an issue](https://github.com/microsoft/studentambassadors/issues) on this repository for each new issue you want to report.** Choose the "🐞Report a Bug!" option when creating a new issue.
 Make sure to review the issues that others have already reported to ensure you're not reporting something duplicative.